sgsaab/portfolio/README.md

 # My Porfolio

 My porfolio!
-A final project for the course CS1300 at brown.

 ## Project Overview

-TODO
+This was originally made as a final project for the course CS1300 at Brown.
+The porfolio was meant to showcase our work from the class and convey a coherent personal brand.

 The project is built with: